 When using your Curve card for a business expense, just click the push notification, mark it as a business expense, and snap a picture of the receipt.
 Boom.
 Done. 💥

-If you use a different system, you can have it delivered to your email, or periodically export a CSV + ZIP file with all your business transactions and receipts.
+You can choose to have the receipts automatically delivered to your email, or periodically export a CSV + ZIP file with all your business transactions and receipts.